 In restaurants and cafes it’s customary to tip about 10% of the bill for decent service.
 An interesting note: when your server is taking your bill with payment away, saying ‘gracias’ usually implies that the server should keep the change as a tip.
 If you want change back, don’t say ‘gracias’ – say ‘cambio, por favor’ instead.

 Note that tips can’t be added to credit-card bills, so carry cash for this purpose.
 Also note that the cubierto that some restaurants charge is not a tip; it's a sort of 'cover charge' for the use of utensils and bread.

-Bartenders they don’t expect a tip, but it's OK to give a small bill for a drink or good cocktail.
+Bartenders They don’t expect a tip, but it's OK to give a few pesos for a drink or good cocktail.

-Hotel cleaning staff Ten pesos per day (only at fine, upscale hotels)
+Hotel cleaning staff A few small bills per day (only at fine, upscale hotels).

-Taxi drivers no tip unless they help with luggage; many people round up to nearest peso
+Taxi drivers No tip unless they help with luggage; many people round up to the nearest peso.